 Either just title your blog, or upload an image banner containing your title.
 Please do this soon, readers will run for the hills if you don’t.

-4) Write a welcome message
+4) Write a welcome message (our favorite blogging step)

 A welcome message, just in MY humble opinion, should be your very first post.
 It tells readers why you started and gives them an idea of what’s to come.